-Prince Harry Asked Meghan Markle's Mom For He Hand In Marriage!
+Prince Harry Asked Meghan Markle's Mom For Her Hand In Marriage!

 Prince Harry may be a modern royal, but when it comes to marriage, he’s still a traditionalist at heart.
-As RadarOnline.com has learned from PEOPLE reports, the handsome Prince asked for Doria Ragland‘s permission to marry her famous daughter, Meghan Markle, before officially popping the question.
+As RadarOnline.com has learned from PEOPLE reports, the handsome Prince asked for Doria Radlan‘s permission to marry her famous daughter, Meghan Markle, before officially popping the question.

 The actress’ Free-spirited mother gave him her blessing, and the rest is history!